 How are Essential Oils absorbed into the body?

-Research has shown that between 5-10% of Essential Oil molecules can be absorbed into the skin to make contact with the blood stream via two specific routes.
-One route is through the hair follicles.
-Our hair shaft is coated with sebum, the oily substance that is secreted by our sebaceous glands and plays a crucial role in our overall health and wellbeing.
-The Essential Oils gravitate towards the sebum, and immediately slip down the hair follicle, making direct contact with the blood vessels that are connected to its base.
-The second way the Essential Oil molecules get absorbed through the skin is through our lipid matrix, the gooey in-between layer that acts like the mortar between the cells of our skin.
+Research has shown that between 5 to 10% of essential oil molecules can be absorbed into the skin, and from there will enter our bloodstream.
+One route is through hair follicles.
+Our hair is coated with sebum, an oily substance secreted by our sebaceous glands.
+This substance plays a crucial role in our overall health and well-being.
+Essential oils gravitate towards the sebum, moving down the hair follicle and making direct contact with the blood vessels that are connected to its base.
+The second way the essential oil molecules get absorbed through the skin is through our lipid matrix, the gooey in-between layer that acts like the mortar between the cells of our skin.

-Essential Oils also get absorbed into our body by signaling our olfactory neurons.
-This process happens when an aromatic molecule is inhaled into the sinus cavity and then triggers an electrical signaling that connects to the Limbic center of our brain.
-This part of our brain is what controls all of our unconscious behavior, our emotions, memories and is responsible for manufacturing hormones that initiate actions throughout our body.
-That’s why when we smell something delicious, our mouth begins to salivate, and we feel hungry.
+Essential oils also get absorbed into our body by signaling our olfactory neurons.
+This process happens when an aromatic molecule is inhaled into the sinus cavity.
+It then triggers an electrical signal to the limbic center of our brain.
+This part of the brain is what controls our unconscious behavior, our emotions, and memories.
+It is also responsible for manufacturing hormones.
+That’s why when we smell something delicious, our mouth begins to salivate and we feel hungry.

-Inhalation not only triggers an electrical neurological response, but it also carries the molecules into our lungs where they make contact with our bloodstream and can quickly absorb and travel around the body.
+Inhalation not only triggers an electrical neurological response, it also carries the molecules into our lungs, where they make contact with our bloodstream and are quickly absorbed into the body.